mm318/Bombermaaan/dep/sdl12_compat_static/README.md

 level access to audio, keyboard, mouse, joystick, 3D hardware via OpenGL, and 2D framebuffer across multiple platforms.

-This code is a compatibility layer; it provides a binary and source compatible API for programs written against SDL 1.2, but it uses SDL 2.0 behind the scenes.
+This code is a compatibility layer; it provides an almost source-compatible API for programs written against SDL 1.2, but it uses SDL 2.0 behind the scenes.
 If you are writing new code, please target SDL 2.0 directly and do not use this layer.

 If you absolutely must have the real SDL 1.2 ("SDL 1.2 Classic"), please use the source tree at https://github.com/libsdl-org/SDL-1.2, which occasionally